Pleasantville (film): Critical response

 Entertainment Weekly wrote a mixed review: "Pleasantville is ultramodern and beautiful.
 But technical elegance and fine performances mask the shallowness of a story as simpleminded as the '50s TV to which it condescends; certainly it's got none of the depth, poignance, and brilliance of The Truman Show, the recent TV-is-stifling drama that immediately comes to mind."
 Dave Rettig of Christian Answers said: "On a surface level, the message of the film appears to be 'morality is black and white and pleasant, but sin is color and better,' because often through the film the Pleasantvillians become color after sin (adultery, premarital sex, physical assault, etc...).
 In one scene in particular, a young woman shows a brightly colored apple to young (and not yet colored) David, encouraging him to take and eat it.
 Very reminiscent of the Genesis's account of the fall of man."

 Time Out New York reviewer Andrew Johnston observed, "Pleasantville doesn't have the consistent internal logic that great fantasies require, and Ross just can't resist spelling everything out for the dim bulbs in the audience.
 That's a real drag, because the film's fundamental premise—crossing America's nostalgia fixation with Pirandello and the Oz/Narnia/Wonderland archetype—is so damn cool, the film really should have been a masterpiece."

 Jesse Walker, writing a retrospective in the January 2010 issue of Reason, argued that the film was misunderstood as a tale of kids from the 1990s bringing life into the conformist world of the 1950s.
 Walker points out that the supposedly outside influences changing the town of Pleasantville—the civil rights movement, J. D. Salinger, modern art, premarital sex, cool jazz and rockabilly—were all present in the 1950s.
 Pleasantville "contrasts the faux '50s of our TV-fueled nostalgia with the social ferment that was actually taking place while those sanitized shows first aired".

 Legacy

 Filmmaker Jon M. Chu cited the film, alongside The Truman Show (also released in 1998), as an influence on how the Land of Oz is thematically portrayed in the two-part film adaptation of the musical Wicked (2024–2025), saying "It helps create this idea of the rebelliousness that this new younger generation are discovering ...
 How far will that take everybody in Oz throughout the course of the whole story of both movies?
 It's an awakening of a generation.
 You start to see the truth about things that maybe you were taught differently."

+For the film's 2026 Shout!
+Factory-Ultra HD Blu-ray release, director Gary Ross chose to edit out a line of dialogue spoken by Reese Witherspoon at the end in which she says "I did the slut thing, David.
+It got kind of old."